shubhankarohri/ai-software-engineer-agent/README.md

 # AI Software Engineer Agent

-An autonomous AI system that analyzes, understands, and reasons about software repositories.
+An autonomous AI system that analyzes, understands, and reasons about software repositories using static analysis, dependency graphs, and semantic code search.

 ## Features